rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 Database Service Firewall is a feature of Oracle Access Control List (ACL) since 12.2.

  Service-Level ACLs allow you to control access to specific services, including those associated with individual pluggable databases (PDBs).
-This functionality is part of the Database Service Firewall, which isn't specifically a multitenant feature, but it is useful for controlling access to PDBs.
+This functionality is part of the Database Service Firewall, which isn't specifically a multitenant feature, but is useful for controlling access to PDBs.

 ![](./images/MT3_DB_service_firewall.png)

-### SETUP STEPS
+#### SETUP STEPS

-   The steps include

    - Install the ACL package
    - Configure the listener
-   - Add the IPADDRESS to the whitelist for each PDB.
+   - Add the IP ADDRESS to the whitelist for each PDB.
    - Verify/test.

-####    **Step 1.
+###    **Step 1.
 Install ACL package**

    You need a package DBMS\_SFW\_ACL\_ADMIN package.
 This is installed by running as sysdba.
 This package is owned by the DBSFWUSER schema.
 The procedures in this package can be run only by the DBSFWUSER user.